As Hell Retreats

 As Hell Retreats is an American Christian metal band from Hendersonville, Tennessee.
 The band started making music in 2005, and their membership was lead vocalist, Jackson Greene, lead guitarists, Clint Clayton, Blake Hardman, and Tyler Riley, bass guitarists, Nate Landreth, Seth Steele, and Taylor Jones, and drummer, Trent Davenport.
 The band released two independently made extended plays, Demo, in 2007, and, Acknowledgement, in 2008.
 Their first studio album, Revival, was released by Strike First Records, in 2010.
 The subsequent studio album, Volition, was released by Ain't No Grave Records, in 2011.

 Background

-As Hell Retreats is a Christian metal band from Hendersonville, Tennessee.
+As Hell Retreats was Christian metal band from Hendersonville, Tennessee.
 Their members are lead vocalist, Jackson Greene, lead guitarists, Clint Clayton, Blake Hardman, and Tyler Riley, bass guitarists, Nate Landreth and Taylor Jones, and drummer, Trent Davenport.

 Music history

 The band commenced as a musical entity in 2005, with their first release, Demo, an extended play, that was released independently in 2007.
 They release another extended play, Acknowledgement, in 2008, also independently.
 Their first studio album, Revival, was released by Strike First Records on May 25, 2010.
 The subsequent studio album, Volition, was released by Ain't No Grave Records on July 26, 2011.
 This was their final release, as they disbanded in 2012.